 Jonah Cohen (b.
 2004) (he/him) is a composer, conductor, pianist, and cellist from Farmington Hills, MI and currently based in New York City.
 His compositions tend to revolve around his fascinations with space, time, motion, and stagnation and how they are relevant in the here and now.
 He strives to write music that is accessible yet unafraid to explore sonic realms that may be uncomfortable.
 One of his most central pursuits is balancing risk with safety and security in his music to create memorable and impactful experiences for the audience.

-Dedicated to supporting future generations of musicians, Jonah is the founder and Program Director of The NowBeat Project.
-Since its founding in 2021, this nonprofit organization has provided free opportunities for over 50 young composers from 17 US states and 5 countries, and will present its first in-person concert in May 2024.
-Beginning in Fall 2024, Jonah will also serve as a Teaching Fellow in The Juilliard School’s Ear Training Department, working with Dr. Kevin Quill.
+Dedicated to supporting future generations of musicians, Jonah is the Founder and Artistic & Executive Director of The NowBeat Project.
+Since its founding in 2021, this not-for-profit organization has provided free opportunities for over 50 young composers from 17 US states and 5 countries, and presented its first in-person concert in May 2024.
+In August 2024, Jonah was honored to be selected as a 2024 Diller Teen Tikkun Olam Awardee for his work with The NowBeat Project, joining a cohort of 15 Jewish teen leaders from across the country.
+Jonah also serves as a Teaching Fellow in The Juilliard School’s Ear Training Department, working with Dr. Kevin Quill.